appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 Please check if you have owner/admin access in the specific organization from which the repositories will be connected.
 Appcircle does not allow connections to the repositories with a member-level access.

+### Error accessing the repository.
+Please check if the repository exists or if you have the required privileges.

+- Only members who have admin role on repository or are owner of the organization can install the Github App in an organization that owns that repository.
+- Only members who have admin role on a repository or are owner of the organization can connect a repository to a profile.

 ### Unable to grant access to a GitHub organization

 If you are unable to grant access to a specific organization while connecting to GitHub, it is likely that the permission for Appcircle needs an update from the organization application access settings.